 How do you get from the center of Bordeaux to Saint Emilion

-Nonetheless, if your day trip to Saint Emilion includes a visit to more distant wineries I do recommend coming with a car.
+Nonetheless, if your day trip to Saint Emilion includes a visit to more distant wineries I do recommend coming by car – if you need to rent one click here.

 Where to park in Saint Emilion?